More of a noise really, but made by hand crafted instruments made using servo motors and BBC Micro:bits.

 It was a rich and enjoyable read, even if it occasionally overstepped a credibility mark.

-So I started to read ‘Dark Emu’ by Bruce Pascoe that Patrick had given me.
+So I started to read ‘Dark Emu’ by Bruce Pascoe that my son had given me.
 This book quotes from the unexpurgated accounts of Aboriginal life, that early colonisers’ wrote at the time, in order to to counter the primitive ‘hunter gatherer’ classification of Aboriginal people.
 The idea that Australia was ‘Terra nullius’, and thus no robbery took place, relies on a view that Aboriginal people were not sedentary, thus never in one place so they could make a claim to owning the land.

 The accounts quoted contradicted this view, providing evidence of houses, cultivation, seed banks, fishing management and many other indicators of a more settled and ‘civilised’ people.
 Pascoe claims that land management by aboriginal people had been largely passive conservation, which might mean moving from location to location in order to preserve productivity, in contrast to the exploitative and damaging imposition of European high-productivity farming whilst ‘static’ on land you owned.